 Before Baby: Pregnancy Months 7–9

-Introduce the baby room and baby furniture around the house so your dog can get used to his changing home environment.
+Introduce the baby room and baby furniture around the house so your dog can get used to their changing home environment.
 Use a baby gate if your dog won’t be allowed into baby’s room.
 Practice Sit, Stay, and Leave It around the baby’s furniture and baby equipment.

 Make preparations for your dog to be cared for while you are at the hospital.
 Arrange for a person who can pick up the dog from your home or stay in the home with your dog.
 Make sure this person has a set of your house keys in case you’re already at the hospital but the dog is at home.